Sand tray play: why it’s good for children with disability, autism or other additional needs

 - a towel for dusting sand off after the activity.

-Children can play on their own or with one or two others, including you or another carer.
+Children can play on their own or with 1-2 others, including you or another carer.
 You might need to supervise your young child if they’re playing on their own.

 Avoid small parts, breakable parts or brittle materials that might be choking hazards.
 Product Safety Australia’s free, do-it-yourself Choke Check tool can help you identify toys and other objects that pose choking or ingestion hazards.